 Close to our Hearts

 Holland & Knight has always emphasized a commitment to improving the lives of others through service.
 No one exemplified this commitment more than Glenn Winuk, a former Holland & Knight partner and volunteer EMT, who lost his life on 9/11 in the collapse of the World Trade Center.
 Inspired by Glenn's service, the Holland & Knight Charitable Foundation, through contributions from firm employees, funded and built the New York City Firefighter Memorial Wall, which was officially dedicated in 2006 "to those who fell and to those who carry on."
 The Memorial Wall, located at Ladder 10 Fire Station, is directly across the street from the site of the former World Trade Center.
-For additional information about the Memorial Wall, visit our Foundation's site.

 For Further Information